How to Upgrade Your Engagement Ring? October 8, 2018 – Posted in: Jewelry Blog

-It’s a difficult question to answer, of course, but we think there are many reasons why it is okay to get a different ring, so when and how do you go about it?
+It’s a difficult question to answer, of course, but we think there are many reasons why it is okay to get a different ring.
+Keep reading to learn how to go about upgrading your ring.

 Unlike a wedding band, which has both emotional and legal attachments, an engagement ring is a sign, a signal of intent to marry without carrying any of the wider formalities of a wedding.
 As such, the ring is a little less permanent and, therefore, a lot more subject to change if it’s needed or wanted.